August.04.2025, 10:16:16 PM

 While Khalil has not been accused of violating any laws, U.S. Secretary of State Marcio Rubio labeled him a national security threat.
 He cited the Immigration and Nationality Act of 1952, which grants discretion to federal officials in determining whether an individual poses such a threat.

-A federal judge on Friday ordered the release of pro-Palestinian activist and Columbia University graduate Mahmoud Khalil from an immigration detention center in Louisiana.
+Pro-Palestinian activist and Columbia University graduate Mahmoud Khalil was released from an immigration detention center in Louisiana after an order by a federal judge on Friday.

 "I'm going to exercise the discretion that I have to order the release of the petitioner in this case," U.S. District Judge Michael Farbiaz said in a New Jersey courtroom.